kyleboas/tacticsjournal.com/_posts/2024/03/2024-03-27-kobbie-mainoo-shows-what-england-lacked-at-holding-midfield.md

 image: "https://i.imgur.com/hsPCgEC.jpeg"
 ---

 Kobbie Mainoo's first thought is always forward, he's comfortable finding ways to turn when receiving with his back to play, and always goes for the least obvious pass first.
-England have missed having a holding midfielder like this.
+England have missed having a holding midfielder that does this.

 <!---more--->